 - Struvite – this type of kidney stone is usually associated with upper urinary tract infections.
 These stones can become very large in size and if left untreated, can cause chronic infections, kidney damage, and even death.

-- Cystine – this rare type of salt stone is an inherited disorder of an amino acid called cystine.
+- Cystine – this rare type of salt stone is an inherited disorder of an amino acid called cysteine.
 Am excess cystine in the urine leads to the formation of cystine stones.
 Often, patients affected are young and may have recurring stones through adulthood.

 What are the causes of kidney stones?

 The problem with these crystallized salt stones begins long before they get stuck in the ureters and cause further issues.
-These can start to crystalize, due to bodyweight issues, lack of fluids and a proper diet, and due to seasonal dehydrations.
+These can start to crystalize, due to bodyweight issues, lack of fluids and a proper diet, and due to seasonal dehydration.
 These can also be formed due to health issues and medical conditions as well as due to medications for an already existing health issue.